After you've added the Plausible script to your website, it's time to verify that the integration is working.

-You should see the Plausible Analytics tracking script in the source code of your website.
+You should see the Plausible Analytics tracking script in the "Network" tab or in the source code of your website.
 If you cannot see the script, please double check if you've inserted it correctly.
 Installing Plausible on a site can be a slightly different process depending on what tools you're using.

 We've put together several integration guides that cover popular website builders and content management systems (CMS) such as WordPress and Ghost.
 Thanks to the members of our community, there are also community integrations and plugins for several frameworks such as Hugo and GatsbyJS.
 These can help you set up and start counting your site visitors in no time.

-On WordPress and using WP Rocket or another performance optimization plugin?
-These may affect our script.
+On WordPress and using WP Rocket plugin?
+It may affect our script.
 We recommend you use our official WordPress plugin to avoid these issues or to manually whitelist our script in WP Rocket settings.
 Learn more here.